withastro/astro/.changeset/blue-dolls-melt.md

 "astro": patch
 ---

-Updated the `HTMLAttributes` type exported from `astro` to allow data attributes
+Updates the `HTMLAttributes` type exported from `astro` to allow data attributes